Insight: Syria's opposition considers national rebel army, Islamists angered

 Momentum behind the new force comes from Saudi Arabia and Western nations who, alarmed by the growth of radical Islamists in rebel-held areas, have thrown their weight behind the Syrian Coalition, hoping it could help stem their power.

-"Once we get the (battle)field organised, then everything will be organised," he said.
+"Once we get the (battle)field organized, then everything will be organized," he said.
 "This will be the army of the new Syria.
 We want to integrate its ranks and unify the sources of funding and arms," the Syrian National Coalition member said.

 Saudi Arabia has prevailed over Qatar to impose itself as the main outside force supporting the Syrian rebels, in part to counter the influence of Qatari-backed Islamist militants.